 A business plan is a document that shows where a business wishes to go and how to get there.
-It is useful for new and existing organisations.
-It provides a sense of direction in today’s business environment characterised by cut-throat competition and environmental complexities.
+It is useful for new and existing businesses.
+A business plan provides a sense of direction in today’s business environment characterised by cut-throat competition and environmental complexities.
 It is a vital tool for attracting investors and financiers and also helps in communicating with key stakeholders.

 The Cost of Writing a Business Plan